powsybl/powsybl-core/docs/user/itools/action-simulator.md

 This option defines the list of contingencies to simulate.
 If this parameter is omitted, all the contingencies defined in the DSL file are simulated.

 `--export-after-each-round`
 If this option is passed, a case file is exported after each round of the simulation.
-Otherwise, a single case file is exported at the end of the simulation (once there is no more violations or matching rules).
+Otherwise, a single case file is exported at the end of the simulation (once there are no more violations or matching rules).

 `--import-parameters`
 This option defines the path of the importer's configuration file.
 It's possible to overload one or many parameters using the `-I property=value` syntax.
 The list of supported properties depends on the [input format](../../grid_exchange_formats/index.md).